marklangbehn/pbase-rpm-installer/README.md

 #### ownCloud OCIS
 The ownCloud OCIS file-sync and share platform is a high performance successor to ownCloud written in Go.
+(Be sure to substitute your own secret for the OWNCLOUD_ADMIN_PASSWORD, and your email for DEFAULT_EMAIL_ADDRESS.)
 ```
 echo "pbase.foundation@gmail.com" > /root/DEFAULT_EMAIL_ADDRESS.txt
 echo "owncloud" > /root/DEFAULT_SUB_DOMAIN.txt